100-Days-OSS/ui-ux/README.md

 : The main whiteboarding tool for this prroject.

 4. [Notion](https://www.notion.so)
-: The main project management tool for this prroject.
+: The main project management tool for the entire OSS prroject.